 The programme runs for two years, during which students will have the opportunity to participate in a variety of law-related taster sessions.
-These sessions will give them an opportunity to gain practical experience of law and university life.
+These sessions will give you an opportunity to gain practical experience of law and university life.
 The activities also allow students to develop personal skills such as team working, presentation skills, research and interview techniques and networking which are all transferable and key to university life and future career prospects.
 As part of the programme all students are allocated a work placement opportunity in a court, chambers or law firm.
-In addition to the taster sessions, students are invited to attend a four-day National Conference at the University of Warwick in the first year and in the second year, will be allocated an e-mentor to support them through the UCAS process.
+In addition to the taster sessions, students are invited to attend a four-day National Conference at the University of Warwick in the first year and in the second year, will be allocated an e-mentor to support you through the UCAS process.

 All applicants MUST

 - be attending and have always attended a state school or college in the UK and be studying in year 12 from September 2018

 - have achieved 5 A*- B at GCSE (with a minimum of 2 A* or A grades), including 9 – 6 in Mathematics and English

 - be studying 3 or more A Levels (or equivalent)

 - live within a reasonable commute from Nottingham